 ‘Hair loss (or alopecia) in transgendered women is normally associated with the normal pattern of balding seen in men–the variety of receding hair line and balding patterns prior to the use of female hormones.
 Baldness in men is not a disease, but rather the body’s reaction to the male hormones (androgens) in genetically predisposed individuals.

 However, a smaller but still significant percentage of transgendered women (prior to hormone treatment) suffer from female pattern thinning and balding.
 This condition isn’t often mentioned.
-The condition is also more prevalent in genetic women than one may realize since many women use concealing hairstyles, wigs and hair enhancements as a means of concealing the problem.
+The condition is also more prevalent in genetic women than one may realise since many women use concealing hairstyles, wigs and hair enhancements as a means of concealing the problem.
 About 15% of genetic women experience some degree of noticeable hair loss.’

-At The Wimpole Clinic we have worked with transgenders from both sides of the spectrum and find that if an eye is kept on the rate of hair loss, it can be addressed gradually and subtly, if needed at all.
+We have worked with transgenders from both sides of the spectrum and find that if an eye is kept on the rate of hair loss, it can be addressed gradually and subtly, if needed at all.
 Not all hair loss results in hair transplant, there are other options.

 Hormones and hair loss – what do you need to know?